National League (ice hockey): Import players

 The current gentlemen's agreement allows teams to dress a maximum of six non-Swiss players for each game.
 There is no official rule as it would be against Swiss laws to limit foreign workers in a given enterprise.
 This agreement is not directly related to Swiss citizenship as players with different nationalities but with Swiss player-licenses are considered Swiss players, thus they do not count as import players.
-Current examples of this scenario are Deniss Smirnovs and Eliot Berthon with Genève-Servette HC and Floran Douay and Ronalds Ķēniņš with Lausanne HC.
+Some current examples of this scenario are Josh Jooris with Genève-Servette HC and Floran Douay with HC Ambrì-Piotta.
 They all play with Swiss player-licenses as they have spent a good majority of their childhoods playing hockey with junior teams in Switzerland yet they do not possess Swiss citizenships.
 Such players would not be able to play in the NL if it was not for their Swiss player-licenses as they would not be considered good enough to use an import player spot on any team.
 Those spots are usually reserved for players who have had good NHL careers or players with great stats and performances in the AHL, SHL, KHL or Liiga.

 The subject of import players has been and still is a huge subject of debates among team owners and GMs.
 Some of them wish to allow more import players per game in order to reduce the salaries of star Swiss players and the others want to keep that limit lower to allow more Swiss players to play on special units and have top roles on their teams.

 Media coverage

 NL games are only available in Switzerland and MySports is the league's official broadcaster, airing all regular season and playoffs games.
-MySports pays CHF 35 million per year to broadcast NL games and selected SL games.
+MySports pays CHF 35 million per year to broadcast NL games.
 Games are available with German, French and Italian commentaries.

-Starting with the 2022/23 season, one game will be broadcast live and for free every week on local TVs on Sunday night with a puck drop set to 8pm.
+Starting with the 2022/23 season, selected games are regularly broadcast on free-to-air local channels in all three linguistic regions.

-The SRG SSR airs regular season games highlights after each round and two selected games per playoff night in all three languages.
-Additionally, talk-shows are broadcast live on all 3 channels after each game night, featuring former Swiss players like Gil Montandon, Marco Bührer or Mark Streit.
+The SRG SSR lost all broadcasting rights as of the 2024-25 season.